AnnanMTKgit/OCR/README.md

 # Launch app
 uvicorn api:app --reload

-To test, upload recto and verso bytes files contained in folder testbytesImages
+To test, upload recto and verso bytes files contained in folder testbytesImages // For exemple in the folder testbytesImages adji.bytes is recto file and adji_v.bytes is verso file